It Takes a Village to Raise a Child

 The educational system is very conservative and only allows for innovation slowly.
 It does not tune in to the current tendancy towards integrated collaborations.
 Innovative scientific education models do realise the discrepancy but implementation of best practices remains rare, co-creation non-existant and geographical differences large.
 VRAC will pool the variety of cross-border expertise, compare tests and pilots and transfer knowledge across regions.
 VRAC will define a set of core principles and create a basic blueprint for an innovative integrated education service that can be implemented in the Two Seas area and can be adapted according to the specific needs of deprived areas.
 Stakeholders involved in the pilot will collaboratively translate the philosophy into concrete practices that work across contexts.
 VRAC will continue to exchange experiences so that this alternative view on supporting education for vulnerable groups in disadvantaged areas becomes a more mainstream approach.

-"It takes a village to raise a child" (VRAC) aims to reduce the risk of school delay and early school leaving for vulnerable children and youngsters.
+"It takes a village to raise a child" (VRAC) aims to reduce the risk of school delay and early school leaving for vulnerable children and young people.
 We strenghten the sense of belonging and wellbeing of children and families, we build an integrated service for strong learning environments, and we increase family involvement in children's education.